 The Compensation Committee currently consists of Messrs.
-Green, Kennedy and Lewis.
+James W. Green, Kennedy and Lewis.
 Mr. Kennedy serves as the Chairman.
-Mr. Green replaced Mr. Harte as a member of the Compensation Committee in May 2015 following our 2015 Annual Meeting of Stockholders.
-Mr. Harte remained a member of our Audit Committee and Governance Committee at such time.
 The Compensation Committee is comprised entirely of independent Directors and it operates under a Board approved charter that sets forth its duties and responsibilities.
-The Compensation Committee met eight times during 2015.
+The Compensation Committee met eight times during 2016.